 — Jarrod Drysdale, 30×500 alum and author of Bootstrapping Design

-Jarrod’s booked over $40,000 in sales of Bootstrapping Design.
+Jarrod’s booked well over $40,000 in sales of Bootstrapping Design in a very short time.
 That’s incredible.
 But it’s not surprising to me, because he tackled the pitch first, and he came up with one that was so compelling that even his fellow students were shouting,

 Shut up and take my money already!